aurelia/cli/doc/article/en-US/aurelia-cli-bundler.md

 >Info
 >Since Aurelia-CLI should be in charge of building your client side code, make sure before running the `new` command from **Aurelia-CLI** you add `<TypeScriptCompileBlocked>true</TypeScriptCompileBlocked>` to your .xproj file inside the first `<PropertyGroup></PropertyGroup>` you find to stop Visual Studio from compiling the `.ts` files in your project.
 If you build your solution before doing this, Visual Studio will compile your `.ts` files breaking some of the **Aurelia-CLI** commands.

+When developing an ASP.NET Core application you will want to set the `ASPNETCORE_ENVIRONMENT` environment variable.
+Detailed instructions can be found on the [Microsoft Docs](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments#setting-the-environment).

 ## Deploying Your App

 Run the following build command: